IIT-EnergySystemModels/openTEPES/doc/md/InputData.md

 This information can be used to consider the transmission line's weather-dependent maximum capacity.

 To force the flow of a transmission line to be 0, a small value (e.g., 0.1 MW) strictly >0, but not 0 (in which case the value will be ignored), must be introduced.
-Suppose the user introduces a minimum transmission line capacity value that is greater than the maximum transmission line capacity value.
-In that case, the model will adjust the minimum transmission line capacity value to match the maximum.
+If the user introduces a minimum transmission line capacity greater than the maximum, the model lowers the minimum to match the maximum.

 If you want to force the flow of a transmission line to be equal to a value, introduce the same value (with opposite sign) in both files (e.g., 125 MW in `oT_Data_VariableTTCFrw.csv` and -125 MW in `oT_Data_VariableTTCBck.csv`) or vice versa.